Saad Lamjarred: Career

 Following this success, Lamjarred's music production took a brief gap while he was on trial in Paris for sexual assault, but soon made a come-back with his August 2017 comeback titled "Let Go".
 It was an immediate hit, it earned about half a million views on YouTube within an hour of its release.
 Lamjarred later released new hit songs such as "Ghazali" (غزالي), another big hit that earned more than half a million views only minutes after the video went live at an average of 50 thousand views every five minutes.
 "Ghazali" was then succeeded by "Casablanca", in which Lamjarred sings in French.

 August 2018 saw Lamjarred incarcerated once more in Saint Tropez, halting his music career again until December 2018, in which he released another single, titled "Baddek Eih" (بدك ايه).
 Within 4 hours of publication, the official music video received over a million views on YouTube.

 In July 2019, Lamjarred performed and released a duet with Egyptian actor and fellow singer Mohamed Ramadan titled "Ensay" (إنساي), which garnered over 100 million views within a month of publication.

 On 10 June 2020 Lamjarred reached 10 million subscribers on his official YouTube channel, and becoming the first Arab African singer to get the Diamond Button.
 In May 2022, his 2015 hit single "Lm3allem" became the first Arabic song to surpass a billion views on YouTube.

+In July 2023, Lamjarred appeared and sang the Arabic-Hindi song "Guli Mata" with Indian singer Shreya Ghoshal.